zmenciso/zc_plot/README.md

     filename=str    fn=str      Custom filename (default: automatic)
 ```

+### Help!
+It doesn't work!

+Yeah, well, it's pretty jenky software, so do temper your expectations.
+I
+recommend checking the logfile to make sure you have set the args and kwargs
+correctly and chosen the right data ingest type.
+The logfile also includes a
+representation of the internal DataFrame, which you can check for oddities.

+You also post an issue on the GitHub page.
+If you do so, please include the
+**input file**, **log file**, and any **error messages**.

 ##  Writing Additional Plot Functions

 Each new plot function should be defined in a different file in the